Baltimore City’s Automated Traffic Violation Enforcement System Launches on June 26

 The portable speed cameras will be deployed at the following locations in school zones starting on June 26th:

-· Frederick Douglass High School: 1800-2400 blocks of Gwynns Falls Parkway
+· Frederick Douglass High School, Gwynns Falls Elementary School, and Robert W. Coleman Elementary School: 1800-2400 blocks of Gwynns Falls Parkway

 · Vanguard Collegiate Middle School: 5400-5700 blocks Moravia Road